IN DEPTH EXPERTISE, CAPABILITIES, AND PARTS INVENTORY

 Cooper’s facility in Houston, Texas serves as the Enterprise COE within Cooper’s global support network.
 Enterprise helped develop standards for nuclear standby diesels and engineered the technology to qualify components to these standards.
 The shop is a certified nuclear cylinder head repair facility and is the only certified shop to manufacture and repair Enterprise R-4 steel heads for the Nuclear industry.

 EXCEPTIONAL QUALITY & ABSOLUTE DEPENDABILITY

 The history of the Enterprise Engine dates all the way back to 1886 when the Enterprise Engine and Machining Company began building castings for gold mining machinery.
-After the notorious 1906 San Francisco earthquake and fire, the company played a significant role in the rebuilding of the city which expanded the Enterprise business.
+After the notorious 1906 San Francisco earthquake and fire, the company played a significant role in the rebuilding of the city which expanded the business.
 For the next 35 years, the company built furnaces for the steel industry and started a new engine department to capitalize on the demand for diesel propulsion.

-During World War II, Enterprise built hundreds of diesel engines for the United States Navy for tug- boats, harbor craft, small vessels, and auxiliary electric generators on larger ships.
+During World War II, the business built hundreds of diesel engines for the United States Navy for tug- boats, harbor craft, small vessels, and auxiliary electric generators on larger ships.
 Many Enterprise engines were sold to drive electric power generators in cities and towns across America.
 After the war, Enterprise expanded and began building the more modern diesels utilized in almost every conceivable type of prime-mover application from powering boats and pumping oil to generating electricity.

 Cooper purchased the Enterprise business in 1988 and has continued to support Enterprise engines operating around the world in nuclear power plants, university and municipality cogeneration plants, US Navy and Air Force bases, and in gas transmission services.